General Concepts (with a time dependent problem)

 Note

-A grid functions is a functions that is defined over a given grid view and is evaluated by using an element of this view and local coordinate within that element, i.e. a quadrature point.
+A grid function is a function that is defined over a given grid view and is evaluated by using an element of this view and local coordinate within that element, e.g., a quadrature point.

 For example: